 Report on Audit of the Financial Statements

-in our opinion and to the best: of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at: 31 March 2019 and its loss and cash flows for theyear ended on that. date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2020 the Loss and totalcomprehensive loss changes in equity and its cash flow for the year ended on that date.

 Basis for Opinion

 We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs') specified under section 143(10) of the Act.
 Our responsibilitiesunder those Standards are further described in the Auditor's Responsibilities for theAudit of the Financial Statements section of our report.
 We are independent of theCompany in accordance with the Code of Ethics issued by the Institute of CharteredAccountants of India (ICAI') together with the ethical requirements that arerelevant to our audit of the financial statements under provisions of the Act and theRules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAI's Code of Ethics.
 We believe that theaudit evidence we have obtained is sufficient and appropriate to provide a basis for ouropinion on the financial statements.

 Emphasis of Matter